The advantages and disadvantages of a chattel mortgage

 Are there any disadvantages of a chattel mortgage?

-Consumer loan vs. chattel mortgage
+Car loan vs chattel mortgage

-If you’re trying to decide between a consumer loan and a chattel mortgage, there are some similarities and differences you should consider.
-Before deciding, you should consider that consumer car loans often have higher fees and charges than chattel mortgages.
-Therefore, the overall cost of a chattel mortgage could be lower when compared to consumer loans.
+Car loans often have higher fees and charges than chattel mortgages.
+Therefore, the overall cost of a chattel mortgage could be lower when compared to a consumer loan.
 However, interest rates and fees on both consumer car loans and chattel mortgages differ between lenders.
-It’s worth comparing different options before deciding on one that best meets your requirements.
+Chattel mortgage lenders may also offer greater flexibility in repayment terms to suit borrowers’ needs than some lenders that offer consumer car loans.
+It’s worth comparing different car loan and chattel mortgage options before deciding on one that best meets your requirements.

 Subscribe to our newsletter